 With social media, smartphones, people, and even pets seemingly conspiring against you, keeping the distractions at bay can be challenging.
 The good news is that it's totally possible to remove distractions to increase productivity.
 And it's not as complicated as you may think.

-It requires planning and determination, and the willingness to make some simple changes to how, when and where you work.
+So how can you remove the distractions from your day?
+Well, it requires planning. determination, and the willingness to make some simple changes to how, when, and where you work.

 1. Turn Off Notifications on Your Phone

-You might also consider putting your phone on silent when you work, and returning phone calls at set times…rather than having to break your concentration every time the phone rings.
+You should also consider putting your phone on silent when you work and returning phone calls at set times during the day.
+This way you don't break your concentration every time the phone rings.